brentthayer1/capstone1/README.md

 - I plotted the distributions of each subset together for each song attribute against popularity.
 This gave a very nice clear view of some possible correlations.
 The distributions that visually stood out to me the most were loudness, energy, and danceability.
 I think the plots of these distributions clearly show that there is some sort of correlation with popularity.

-## popularity: A measure from 0 to 100 that represents a song's popularity on Spotify
+### Popularity: A measure from 0 to 100 that represents a song's popularity on Spotify

-### time_seconds: The duration of the track in seconds.
+### Time: The duration of the track in seconds.
 ![time_seconds](/images/time_seconds.png)

-### acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
+### Acousticness: A confidence measure from 0.0 to 1.0 of whether the track is acoustic.
 ![acousticness](/images/acousticness.png)

-### danceability: How suitable a track is for dancing.
+### Danceability: How suitable a track is for dancing.
 A value of 0.0 is least danceable and 1.2. is most danceable.
 ![danceability](/images/danceability.png)

-### energy: A measure from 0.0 to 1.0 that represents a perceptual measure of intensity and activity.
+### Energy: A measure from 0.0 to 1.0 that represents a perceptual measure of intensity and activity.
 ![energy](/images/energy.png)

-### liveness: Detects the presence of an audience in the recording from 0.0 to 1.0.
+### Liveness: Detects the presence of an audience in the recording from 0.0 to 1.0.
 ![liveness](/images/liveness.png)

-### loudness: The overall loudness of a track in decibels (dB) between -60 and 0 db.
+### Loudness: The overall loudness of a track in decibels (dB) between -60 and 0 db.
 ![loudness](/images/loudness.png)

-### tempo: The overall estimated tempo of a track in beats per minute (BPM).
+### Tempo: The overall estimated tempo of a track in beats per minute (BPM).
 ![tempo](/images/tempo.png)

-### valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
+### Valence: A measure from 0.0 to 1.0 describing the musical positiveness conveyed by a track.
 ![valence](/images/valence.png)

+## Correlation Testing

-- To look into these correlations further, I decided to use the Spearman Correlation testing method to assess how well the relationship between two attributes can be described.
+To look into these correlations further, I decided to use the Spearman Correlation testing method to assess how well the relationship between two attributes can be described.
 I found the following correlations with popularity:

 | Attribute    | Correlation | P-Value    |
 | :----------: | :---------: | :--------: |